ATRX: Somatic mutations

 Acquired mutations in ATRX have been reported in a number of human cancers including pancreatic neuroendocrine tumours, gliomas, osteosarcomas, soft-tissue sarcomas, and malignant pheochromocytomas.
 There is a strong correlation between ATRX mutations and an Alternative Lengthening of Telomeres (ALT) phenotype in cancers.

 Interactions

-ATRX forms a complex with DAXX which is an histone H3.3 chaperone.
+ATRX forms a complex with DAXX which is a histone H3.3 chaperone.

 ATRX has been also shown to interact with EZH2.